Gowtham2912/Angular_Final/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

-# BACKEND
+## BACKEND

-Spring Boot Rest Api - Movie Service.
-Navigat to `http://localhost:8080/movies/all` - Get Movie details.
+Spring Boot Simple Rest Api - Movie Service.
+Navigate to `http://localhost:8080/movies/all` - Get Movie details.

 ### OutPut Screenshots Attached